rajivranjan8x/Audio-Speech-To-Sign-Language-Converter-master/README.md

 # Audio Speech To Sign Language Converter
+This project is based on original work by Jigar Gajjar et al.
+Enhanced and modified by Rajiv Ranjan Singh.

 A Web Application which takes in live audio speech recording as input, converts it into text and displays the relevant Indian Sign Language animations.